 Types of Teaching Opportunities in the Department of English Curriculum

 Course assistantships in faculty-taught departmental courses provide graduate students the opportunity to become an integral part of undergraduate instruction while acquiring pedagogical, collegial, and other professional experience.
-The course assistant (CA) gains experience in the planning and conducting of a course and receives guidance and some ongoing faculty supervision as he or she leads classes and grades papers.
-The CA's pedagogical role involves teaching his or her own stand-alone section once a week or a stipulated number of classes during the quarter, in addition to holding office hours for students, and reading, commenting on, and suggesting grades for their work.
-Course assistants are often allowed the autonomy to select texts and devise agendas for discussion that are consistent with the aims of the course.
+The course assistant gains experience in the planning and conducting of a course and receives guidance and ongoing faculty supervision as they lead classes and discussions sections, hold office hours, and grade papers.

 Freestanding Lecture Courses

-Advanced PhD students have the opportunity to design their own undergraduate courses for the departmental curriculum.
-Some of these courses focus on the literary, conceptual, or historical areas in which students have great expertise and skill.
-Others are planned as genre, period, survey, or single author courses.
-These courses help the Department offer an interesting program of courses to our undergraduates.
-They also provide PhD students the chance to develop the types of courses that they will continue to teach throughout their career.
-In addition to lectureship opportunities that are part of regular departmental curricula, the Humanities Collegiate Division at the University of Chicago sponsors five Stuart Tave Teaching Fellowships for freestanding courses designed by graduate students.
+At the University of Chicago, advanced PhD students have the opportunity to design their own undergraduate courses for the departmental curriculum.
+In addition to lectureship opportunities that are part of regular departmental curricula, the Humanities Collegiate Division sponsors five Stuart Tave Teaching Fellowships for freestanding courses designed by graduate students.
 The Department has successfully nominated students to the Humanities Collegiate Division for these awards in recent years.
-(See the Humanities Division Website for details about these opportunities.)

-Advanced graduate students from all disciplines in the Humanities Division can apply to work as preceptors in MAPH.
-Each preceptor meets with a group of ten to twelve students throughout the academic year.
+Advanced graduate students from all disciplines in the Humanities Division can apply to work as preceptors in the Master of Arts Program in the Humanities MAPH.
 Preceptors’ responsibilities include academic and professional advising; weekly discussion groups and grading in connection with the required MAPH Core Course in fall quarter; thesis writing workshops during the winter and spring quarters; and participating in a range of social and other program events.
-The MAPH preceptorship offers a great a range of intellectual and professional demands and pleasures, and the MAPH community is close-knit and enthusiastic.
-Together with the rest of the MAPH staff, MAPH preceptors help more than a hundred new graduate students through an intensive year to a master's degree in June.

 Writing Program/Common Core

-The Writing Program at the University of Chicago hires graduate students as writing interns for the University of Chicago's famous Common Core first-year college program, as undergraduate writing tutors, and as lectors in the University Writing Program.
-Writing interns provide writing instruction in one of the year-long humanities Common Core courses taken by all college freshman at Chicago.
+The Writing Program at the University of Chicago hires graduate students as writing interns for the University of Chicago's famous Common Core first-year college program, as undergraduate writing tutors and as lectors in the University Writing Program.
+Writing interns provide writing instruction in one of the yearlong humanities Common Core courses taken by all college freshman at Chicago.
 For these courses, interns attend the classes and do the readings, lead a sequence of writing seminars that teach advanced academic writing, and help the faculty member mark and grade papers.
-Writing tutors hold office hours, helping undergraduates with the argumentation, organization, and revision of papers.
-Lectors in advanced academic and professional writing courses attend weekly lectures and meet with a few students once a week in a seminar format.
-Lectors read students' weekly papers, lead the seminar discussion, and write extensive critiques on the papers each week.
-All of these positions help English PhD students focus on their skills in assessing student writings, and many English PhD students have worked in these positions over the years.